Health Unit Coordinator Certification, Exam and Licensing Information

 While health unit coordinators perform mostly administrative work, they are required to have a solid understanding of the healthcare industry.
 Didactic courses cover healthcare procedures, policies and management skills.
 Courses cover basic medical terminology and patient care skills in addition to specific organizational tasks in the profession.
 Other than Medical Terminology and Medical Transcription, course examples include:

 - Health unit coordinator practicum

 Employment Options and Salary Info

-Health unit coordinators, which are also known as medical secretaries, can specialize in several different areas of the healthcare field, including reception, scheduling, safety protocols or patient interaction.
-The U.S. Bureau of Labor Statistics (www.bls.gov) reported that medical secretaries, including health unit coordinators, made an average annual salary of $32,670 as of May 2012.
+Health unit coordinators, also known as medical secretaries, specialize in different areas of healthcare including reception, scheduling, safety protocols or patient interaction.
+The U.S. Bureau of Labor Statistics (www.bls.gov) reported that medical secretaries, including health unit coordinators, made an median annual salary of $32,240 as of May 2014.